MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdsApp.md

 ms.topic: "article"
 ---

-# BingAdsApp
+# AdsApp

+This is the top-level object used to access and manage a single account.

 > [!NOTE]
-> This object is supported for backwards compatibility only.
-Do not use this object.
-Instead, use the [AdsApp](AdsApp.md) object.

-This is the top-level object used to access and manage a single account.
+> This object replaces the [BingAdsApp](reference/BingAdsApp.md) object.
+For the immediate future, Scripts will continue to support BingAdsApp for backwards compatibility; however, you're encouraged to update your scripts to use the new objects at your earliest convenience.

 ## Methods